sayabasu/Soulstone/business-requirements.md

 - JSON-LD structured data present for PDP and breadcrumbs.

 ### 8.1. [ User Story ] - Catalog Browse (PLP)
+As a shopper, I want to browse products with filters and sorting so that I can find relevant items quickly.

+Acceptance Criteria:
+- PLP supports facets, sorting, and pagination with empty-state handling.
+- Performance meets budgets; analytics events are tracked for browse actions.
+- Zero-result state suggests alternative intents or searches.
 #### 8.1.1. [ Task ] - Products list with facets (type, intention, chakra, price, size, origin, rating)
 **8.1.1.1. [ Subtask ] - Cursor/offset pagination; sort options**
 **8.1.1.2. [ Subtask ] - Zero-result handling with suggested intents**

 ### 8.2. [ User Story ] - Product Detail (PDP)
+As a shopper, I want detailed product information so that I can buy confidently.

+Acceptance Criteria:
+- PDP shows images, price, origin, authenticity, and energy tags.
+- Related products and structured data (JSON-LD) are present.
+- Stock and variants are selectable and reflected accurately.
 #### 8.2.1. [ Task ] - PDP data: images, price, origin, authenticity, energy tags
 **8.2.1.1. [ Subtask ] - Related products by intent/type; JSON-LD**

 ### 8.3. [ User Story ] - Search Service
+As a shopper, I want fast, relevant search so that I can find products by name, intent, or tags.

+Acceptance Criteria:
+- Typeahead and full-text search support synonyms and fuzzy matching.
+- Recent searches are stored with a clear option for the user.
+- Results paginate and meet performance targets.
 #### 8.3.1. [ Task ] - Typeahead and full-text search
 **8.3.1.1. [ Subtask ] - Synonyms (e.g., Amethyst <-> Jamunia); fuzzy match**
 **8.3.1.2. [ Subtask ] - Recent searches and clear history**

 ### 8.4. [ User Story ] - Variants & Options
+As a shopper, I want to select variants and options so that I purchase the exact SKU I need.

+Acceptance Criteria:
+- Variant modeling supports option swatches and canonical SKU selection.
+- Selected options update price and availability consistently across the UI.
+- Invalid combinations are disabled or clearly indicated.
 #### 8.4.1. [ Task ] - Variant modeling and selection UI
 **8.4.1.1. [ Subtask ] - Option swatches; canonical SKU selection**

 ### 8.5. [ User Story ] - Indexing Pipeline
+As a shopper, I want new and updated products to appear in search quickly so that catalog changes reflect promptly.

+Acceptance Criteria:
+- Incremental indexing runs on publish; background reindex available.
+- Partial updates are supported; failures are retried with logging.
+- Index freshness is monitored with alerts.
 #### 8.5.1. [ Task ] - Incremental indexing and reindex jobs
 **8.5.1.1. [ Subtask ] - Publish hooks; background reindex; partial updates**

 ### 8.6. [ User Story ] - Search Analytics & Curation
+As a merchandiser, I want zero-result analytics and synonym curation so that search outcomes improve over time.

+Acceptance Criteria:
+- Zero-result queries are tracked; synonyms/redirects can be curated.
+- Promote/demote rules are configurable and auditable.
+- Impact of curation is measured with analytics.
 #### 8.6.1. [ Task ] - Zero-result analytics and synonyms curation
 **8.6.1.1. [ Subtask ] - Curate synonyms/redirects; promote/demote rules**